ZacSchepis/BorrowMii/README.md

 To edit your profile click the profile icon in the top left.
 From here you can change your username, add a friend, or change your password.

+## Documentation

+You can find a plant UML file in text and PUML types under the "Documentation" folder